Arrange a viewing for Bradbourne, DE6

-Outside attached to the house is a utillity room with range of storage units and housing the hot water cylinders.
+Outside attached to the house is a utility room with range of storage units and housing the hot water cylinders.
 Next to it a WC.
 A patio overlooks the orchard with extensive views of the valley and leads to a dog compound with dog shed.
-An old stone pig sty with tiled roof serves as a wood store.
+What was an old stone pig sty with tiled roof serves as a wood store.

-Horsley House is 4 miles from the market town of Ashbourne with a choice of 4 supermarkets.
-There is a well known local Secondary School and three Primary Schools .
-Also within a few miles the surrounding villages each have small Primary Schools.
+Horsley House is 4 miles from the market town of Ashbourne with a choice of 4 small supermarkets.
+There is a well known Secondary School and the surrounding villages each have small Primary Schools.
 Derby city with rail station is approximately 18 miles away.
-Bus services from Ashbourne go to the towns of Derby, Uttoxeter 13 miles, Bakewell 13 milesl, Buxton 18 miles and local villages.
+Bus services from Ashbourne go to the towns of Derby, Uttoxeter 13 miles, Bakewell 13 miles, Buxton 18 miles and local villages.